-Lexpert presents the Canada’s best biotechnology lawyers based on the results of our comprehensive yearly peer survey.
-The complete list of the country’s most recommended lawyers and law firms in the field can be viewed in our practice area rankings.
+This was Canada’s best biotechnology lawyers based on the results of our comprehensive yearly peer survey in 2021.
+For a current list of the country’s most recommended lawyers and law firms in the field of biotechnology, see our current list of the best life sciences & health lawyers in Canada.

 In our survey, biotechnology law encompasses legal issues stemming from how technology is used in the life sciences.
 The practice includes intellectual property protection arising from many disciplines, including biochemistry, microbiology, pharmacology, immunology, molecular biology and genetics.
 It also involves advise and representation relating to innovations applicable to agriculture, human and veterinary medicine and environmental protection and remediation.